 Founded in 1978 by Jon Sims at the height of Anita Bryant’s anti-gay crusade, the Band has made music to build understanding among communities of all sexual orientations and identities for more than three decades.
 SFLGFB first appeared in public when it marched up Market Street behind Harvey Milk’s convertible in the 1978 San Francisco Gay Freedom Day Parade, an event recreated in the Oscar-winning film “Milk.”

 In December, the Band kicks up its heels for the Dance-Along Nutcracker®.
 The zany San Francisco holiday tradition attracts national media attention and builds bridges between genders, ages and sexual identities while putting a smile on everyone’s face.
-The Dance-Along Nutcracker® draws sell-out crowds and has been regularly featured in local and national news media, including the San Francisco Chronicle; Good Morning, America; the Today Show and The Wall Street Journal.
+The Dance-Along Nutcracker® draws crowds and has been regularly featured in local and national news media, including the San Francisco Chronicle; Good Morning, America; the Today Show and The Wall Street Journal.

 The San Francisco Lesbian/Gay Freedom Band provides for the education and musical development of its members, promotes visibility of lesbian, gay, bisexual and transgender communities, and with its allies, fosters understanding among diverse communities through public performance.